GospodinovPetar/vehicleReservations/readME.md

 # 🚗 Vehicle Reservations Platform

 A Django-based web application for managing vehicle rentals with support for admins, managers, and users.
-Includes a web dashboard, REST API (via Django Ninja), and a mock payment system.
+Includes a web dashboard, REST API (via Django Ninja), and a mock payment system.<br />

-📖 Features
+📖 Features<br />

 User Roles